cbetterley/web-analytics-for-campaigns/ab-test-metrics/about.md

 - Session ID and/or User ID.

+- Timestamp.

 - Any other filter criteria necessary to identify metrics you want to measure.

 See comments in `ab-test-metrics_step1.sql` for further discussion, including suggested metrics.

 It is *not* necessary for this table to include test attribution information.
-In fact, this approach will not use it.
+In fact, this approach cannot use it.

 ## Attribution